Willy030125/alpaca-electron-GGML-v2-v3/README.md

 ## 📃 Highlights

 This updated Alpaca-Electron is designed for GGML v2 and v3.
-Also in this build there's web-search integration albeit much slower..
+Also in this build there's web-search integration albeit much slower to summarize it.

 ## 🚀 Model download
 - Example of GGMLv2: https://huggingface.co/eachadea/ggml-gpt4-x-vicuna-13b/blob/main/ggml-gpt4-x-vicuna-13b-q4_0.bin